glpzzz/glpzzz.github.io/_posts/2023-09-29-updating-my-website-with-htmx.md

 > - Elements that do not exist in the current head will be added at the end of the head tag
 > - Elements that exist in the current head, but not in the new head will be removed from the head

-As a result just the desired tags in `head` are updated (title, description, OpenGraph, Schema.org) and the rest stay the same.
+As a result just the desired tags in `head` are updated (title, description, OpenGraph, Schema.org) and the rest stays the same.

 ### The actual changes

-Just two things where required:
+Just two things were required:

 **Step 1:** Add the htmx and extension to the layout (`_layouts/home.html`) of all the pages: